-Streamline your audit process so you can outline your quality standards, product requirements, and objective criteria to inspect your products to ensure they meet customer expectations.
-Download our 5S Audit Checklist for free
+Streamline your audit process so you can outline your quality standards, product requirements, and objective criteria to inspect your products and ensure that they meet customer expectations.
+Download our 5S Audit Checklist for free today!

 Lean manufacturing has many schools of thought.
-It can follow from 5S, kaizen, gemba, Kanban, heijunka, and poka-yoke.
-These have since transitioned to all types of businesses and organisations.
-For example, properly implementing 5S leads to having clean, unobstructed, organised workspaces.
+It can follow from 5S, kaizen, gemba, kanban, heijunka, and poka-yoke.
+They have been applied across all industries.
+For example, properly implementing 5S leads to having clean, unobstructed, and organized workspaces.

-5S audits, traditionally done on paper, have embraced the digital age, which helps to capture those initial data sets more accurately.
+5S audits, traditionally done on paper, have embraced the digital age.
+This helps to capture their initial datasets more accurately.
 This is inclusive of highly detailed images and explanations that can lead to easier implementations of any improvements, streamlining the process.

-There’s no need for any type of audit, even the 5S audit, to be something to loathe or fear.
-We’re going to take the time here to break down exactly what this audit is all about and how you can best prepare yourself for this audit when the time comes.
-Preparation for this audit is also a good spot check to help with seeing if everything else is running smoothly as well.
+There’s no need to loathe or fear audits, including the 5S audit.
+We’re going to take the time here to break down exactly what this audit is all about and how you can best prepare yourself.
+Preparation for this audit is also a good spot check to help with seeing if everything else is running well.

-Many may associate audit with a negative connotation to prepare for.
-Still, when it comes to 5S, it’s actually quite a useful tool that birthed the concept of just-in-time (JIT) Manufacturing.
-It’s a lean operational methodology created in Japan by the Toyota Motor company.
-This helps to be extremely efficient and produce only exactly what is needed when it is needed.
-That right away can highlight many benefits.
+Many may associate audits with negative connotations due to their rigorous preparations.
+Still, when it comes to 5S, it’s actually a useful tool that gave birth to the concept of just-in-time (JIT) Manufacturing.
+It’s a lean operational methodology developed in Japan by the Toyota Motor Company.
+This concept helps assembly lines to be extremely efficient and produce only exactly what is needed when it is needed.
+This naturally brings top-notch efficiency to any industry.

 We created a basic 5S audit checklist and report that provides a structured way to audit your operations and standard procedures, according to the 5S principles.